The OS X Environment

 Sometimes, it makes sense for an app to offer an immersive, full-screen window experience that allows users to focus on a task and avoid distractions.
 For example, Mail helps users read mail, manage their messages, and compose new messages within a full-screen environment.

 When an app uses APIs to support full-screen windows, the standard full screen button (that is, ) is added to the upper-right corner of the title bar.
 The app also adds the Enter Full Screen menu item to the View menu (to learn more about this menu, see “The View Menu”).

 When users click the full screen button or choose View > Enter Full Screen, the app moves the window into a new space, increasing the window’s size during the transition.
 While users are in the full-screen window, they can reveal the menu bar and the Dock (if they are hidden) and activate Mission Control.
 They can also move to a different desktop or full-screen window, or they might choose to take the window back to its standard size by clicking the full screen button again or choosing View > Exit Full Screen.

 Because a window remains full screen even when users switch away from it, users can leave an immersive task and come back to it later (including after a log out).
 Users appreciate this behavior because it allows them to create several different environments on one system.

 Note that opening a full-screen window to perform a focused task differs from the full-screen experience provided by Time Machine or Versions.
 These system features temporarily commandeer the user’s current desktop to enable a brief user-initiated task (that is, viewing Time Machine backups or different versions of a document).
-Mac apps do not generally need to enable this type of full-screen experience.
+Mac apps don't generally need to enable this type of full-screen experience.

 To learn about when and how to provide a great full-screen window experience, see “Allow Users to Go Full Screen (if Appropriate).”